DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk make-daily-steps-histogram-imputed](figure/make-daily-steps-histogram-imputed-1.png)

 <span class="fig-caption">
-**Fig. 4 Histogram of the daily steps (Imputed).**  The histogram shows the total number of days where the daily step count falls within each of the bins across the x axis for the imputed dataset.
+**Fig. 4 Comparison of Histograms of the daily steps (Imputed vs Original).**
+The histograms show the total number of days where the daily step count falls within each of the bins across the x axis for the imputed and original data sets.
 </span>

-The mean number of daily steps taken, when steps were recorded, was 10242.75 and the median number of daily steps was
+For the imputed data set, the mean number of daily steps taken, when steps were recorded, was
+10242.75 and
+the median number of daily steps was
 10571.00.